 - Darkhorse Comics App – Home to all the Darkhorse digital comics

 - Bongo Comics App – Where you can get all your Simpsons comics goodness

-Ebay users are selling comics, old and new, all around the world is a good place to find bargains and hard to find comics.
-Buying comics from Ebay is just like buying anything else from eBay just make sure you read the description carefully and if in doubt contact the seller.
+ebay users are selling comics, old and new, all around the world and it’s an awesome place to find bargains and hard to find comics.
+Buying comics from eBay is just like buying anything else from eBay just make sure you read the description carefully and if in doubt contact the seller.